Applying for an FCM Endowment Grant

 - Promotes the performance of cathedral-style choral repertoire

-- Sings a regular pattern of weekly services, e.g. Evensong, Matins, Eucharist and other services through the year
+- Sings a regular pattern of at least three choral services each week, e.g. Evensong, Matins and/or Eucharist, and other services through the year

 - Aspires to achieve the highest standards of performance